 "Engineering Life" symposium at the Swiss Embassy in London

-The Embassy of Switzerland in the United Kingdom has recently invited the NCCR MSE ethics branch to organize a one-day symposium on "Engineering Life - State of the Art and Ethical Challenges" to be held on Tuesday 20 June, 2023 at the Embassy in London.
-The goal of this extraordinary symposium is to “facilitate collaboration between the research communities in our countries in line with the Memorandum of Understanding on scientific collaboration that the British and Swiss governments signed recently.“ Top researchers from the UK and Switzerland will present their work in order to foster a lively exchange and discourse.
-Furthermore, 8 PhD students and Postdcos will be invited to discuss the state of their research.
-An international ethics panel will round up the symposium which overall is intended to facilitate the building of personal networks and strengthen international collaboration.
+The Embassy of Switzerland in the United Kingdom invited the NCCR MSE Ethics Branch to organize a one-day symposium on "Engineering Life - State of the Art and Ethical Challenges" on Tuesday 20 June, 2023 at the Embassy in London.
+The aim of this extraordinary symposium was to “facilitate collaboration between the research communities in our countries in line with the Memorandum of Understanding on scientific collaboration that the British and Swiss governments signed recently.“ Leading researchers from the UK and Switzerland presented their work, encouraging a lively exchange and discourse.
+In addition, 8 PhD students and postdcos were invited to discuss the state of their research.
+An international ethics panel with experts from the Vatican, the University of Edinburgh and the NCCR MSE rounded off a symposium that facilitated personal networking and strengthened international collaboration.

 Program